-Click on [Add] button to add new Browser in the list.
-You can click on [Delete] button to delete selected Browser from the list.
-Click on [Save] button to save the made changes.
+Click on [Add] button to add new Browser on the list.
+You can click on the Delete button to delete the selected Browser from the list.
+Click on the Save button to save the made changes.

 The Advanced Settings for the session can either be Default or Custom settings.
 You can select the desired settings from the dropdown.

 To configure the default settings for the grid execution, click on the Session Default Setting button available on the screen.

 You can also click on the Settings icon to configure the custom settings of that particular session.